GET INTO GENES– DNA, GENES and CHROMOSOMES

 This workshop highlights the application of biotechnology to selective breeding in the agricultural industry.

-Rotating through four hands-on workstations, students extract DNA and gain experience of techniques such as restriction enzyme analysis and gel electrophoresis.
-They understand how these modern genetic engineering tools are being used by Australian scientists and researchers to breed farm animals and crops better suited to the changing environment.
+Rotating through four hands-on workstations, students extract DNA and gain experience of techniques such as DNA sequencing and gel electrophoresis.
+They understand how these modern genetic tools are being used by Australian scientists and researchers to breed farm animals and crops better suited to the changing environment.
 Students work through examples of selective breeding, using phenotype and genotype data for both plants and animals.

 The four stations are